 Daddio Review: Dakota Johnson and Sean Penn Exchange Conversation in Lowkey Cab Drama

 Sometimes, all it takes is a pair of skilled actors with strong on-screen chemistry to keep an audience engaged.
 The single-location, vehicle-based setup has been done sparingly, with Tom Hardy’s Locke standing as a standout example.
-While Christy Hall’s directorial debut, Daddio, doesn’t quite reach the same level of precision or intensity, it still holds its own.
+While Christy Hall’s directorial debut movie, Daddio, doesn’t quite reach the same level of precision or intensity, it still holds its own.
 The passive, flowing conversations between Dakota Johnson and Sean Penn over the film’s 100-minute runtime manage to sustain interest and carry significant weight.

 Dakota Johnson and Sean Penn in Daddio (2024)